AdobeDocs/destination-sdk.en/help/docs-framework/self-service-template.md

 3. Once your credentials are confirmed and Adobe Experience Cloud is connected to your ***YOURDESTINATION*** account, you can select **[!UICONTROL Next]** to proceed to the **[!UICONTROL Setup]** step.

-4. In the **[!UICONTROL Authentication]** step, enter a **[!UICONTROL Name]** and a **[!UICONTROL Description]** for your activation flow and fill your account ID. <br> Also in this step, you can select any **[!UICONTROL Marketing use case]** that should apply to this destination.
-Marketing use cases indicate the intent for which data will be exported to the destination.
-You can select from Adobe-defined marketing use cases or you can create your own marketing use case.
-For more information about marketing use cases, see the [Data Governance in Real-time CDP](https://docs.adobe.com/content/help/en/experience-platform/rtcdp/privacy/data-governance-overview.html#destinations) page.
-For information about the individual Adobe-defined marketing use cases, see the [Data usage policies overview](https://docs.adobe.com/help/en/experience-platform/data-governance/policies/overview.html#core-actions). <br> Select **[!UICONTROL Create Destination]** after you filled in the fields above.
+4. In the **[!UICONTROL Authentication]** step, enter a **[!UICONTROL Name]** and a **[!UICONTROL Description]** for your activation flow and fill your account ID. <br> Also in this step, you can select any marketing action that should apply to this destination.
+Marketing actions indicate the intent for which data will be exported to the destination.
+You can select from Adobe-defined marketing actions or you can create your own marketing action.
+For more information about marketing actions, see the [Data usage policies overview](https://experienceleague.adobe.com/docs/experience-platform/data-governance/policies/overview.html).

     ![Connect to YOURDESTINATION](/help/docs-framework/assets/yourdestination2.png)